jSenor/eazy_chop_api_doc/api_documentation.md

 A note on responses.
 Every response has a status code and a custom code.

-The custom code is the machine friendly description of the error that you can use if your switch statements or if blocks
+The custom code is the machine friendly description of the error that you can use if your switch statements or if blocks.
+If not custom code is specified then the statusCode would be used

 Below is a list of some of the response codes you might see